Ilievski-Daniel/configure-django-web-server/README.md

 2. SSH access to the target server(s) with sudo privileges.
 3. The necessary server IP address or hostname.

+## Playbook

+The playbook is written in YAML and is used by Ansible to define a set of tasks to be executed on the target hosts.
+In this case, the playbook is named "Configure Django Web Server" and has the following structure:

+The playbook targets all hosts (hosts: all) and requires elevated privileges (become: true).

+The playbook consists of multiple tasks that perform various configuration steps for setting up a Django web server.

+Each task is defined with a name and utilizes different Ansible modules to carry out specific actions.
+Some of the tasks include updating the apt cache, installing packages, creating a virtual environment, cloning a Git repository, installing Python dependencies, configuring Supervisor and Nginx, and running Django management commands.

 ## Usage
 1. Clone this repository to your local machine: